heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 Let's take an example:

-1. A first user access the homepage of a website.
+1. A first user accesses the homepage of a website.
-2. A second user access the homepage of the same website.
+2. A second user accesses the homepage of the same website.

 For the time being, the server cannot know who is the author of each request.